2.1 What is Generative AI?

 Interestingly, giving the same prompt to the same genAI tool does not always produce the same result.
 Each time a tool like Copilot or ChatGPT is prompted, it often creates a new output.
 While there will probably be similarities between outputs from the same prompt on the same topic, they will not be identical.
 This is even more apparent when you use the same prompt across multiple AI products.

-GenAI is evolving as we write, and capabilities increase with each version of the models that are released.
+GenAI and LLMs are evolving as we write..
 Below you will find a list of basic capabilities for text-based modalities that form the basis for more complex multimodal capabilities being released.
 These multimodal capabilities in ChatGPT, Gemini, and Claude include the following:

 - Verbal capabilities: Interact with the user verbally using natural language, cadence, tone, and pace.